ylu1997/ylu1997.github.io/Only3000/Readme.md

 In this folder, I hope to build a toolkit to serve the related needs of DNA storage.

+For a more comprehensive solution, please refer to [The Scheme of Codebook Generation](https://github.com/ylu1997/Code_Generation_For_DNA_Storage) for future work.

 ## Result

 After rigorous evaluation and selection through the preliminary and semi-final rounds, our team, along with 21 others, emerged from over **400** participating teams to enter the final showdown.
 Following intense competition, we achieved an impressive **7th** place in the DNA track!